A HERO (Iran 2021) ***1/2

 One of the film’s most difficult to watch segments involves the pain and suffering of one right whale going through trying to untangle itself from the ropes left over from fishing lines.
 The rope is caught through its mouth and runs through its body and tangles its tail.
 The whale is filmed splashing up and down trying to untangle itself.
 The marine workers do their best to try to aid the whale but it is also a dangerous task.
 It is mentioned that they manage to untangle most of the rope but not all of it and the whale has to live with the discomfort and injury.
 Besides the danger of rope, the other main danger is collision of the whales with huge sea vessels.
 There are shots of injuries sustained by such collisions.

-LAST OF THE RIGHT WHALES opens in Canadian theatres on January 23, 2022
+LAST OF THE RIGHT WHALES will be opening soon in Canadian theatres.

 MARIONETTE (Netherlands/Luxembourg/UK 2019)